rowkee/mood-tracker-frontend/README.md

 The app would then allow them to see trends that help them understand and take action to course-correct if they desire.
 This was based on my interest in mental health and my inability to detect mood changes in myself.

 The app was designed and built in 6 days.
+The deployed version can be found [HERE](https://moodle-me.netlify.app).

 ### Tech Stack